 The Company applies International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These unaudited condensed interim financial statements have been prepared in accordance with International Accounting Standard 34 - Interim Financial Reporting.
 Accordingly, they do not include all of the information required for full annual financial statements required by IFRS as issued by the IASB.
-The policies applied in these unaudited interim financial statements are based on IFRSs issued and outstanding as of January 27, 2023, the date the Board of Directors approved the statements.
-The same accounting policies and methods of computation are followed in these unaudited interim financial statements as at and for the year ended August 31, 2022, except as noted below.
+The policies applied in these unaudited interim financial statements are based on IFRSs issued and outstanding as of May 1, 2023, the date the Board of Directors approved the statements.
+The same accounting policies and methods of computation are followed in these unaudited interim financial statements as compared with the most recent annual financial statements as at and for the year ended August 31, 2022, except as noted below.
 Any subsequent changes to IFRS that are given effect in the Company's annual financial statements for the year ending August 31, 2022 could result in restatement of these unaudited consolidated interim financial statements.